RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

 as **algorithms**.
 An algorithm is a step by step list of instructions that if followed exactly will solve the problem under consideration.

 Our goal in computer science is to take a problem and develop an algorithm that can serve as a general solution.
 Once we have such a solution, we can use our computer to automate the execution.
-As noted above, programming is a skill which allows a computer scientist to take an algorithm and represent it in a notation (a program) that can be followed by a computer.
+As noted above, programming is a skill that allows a computer scientist to take an algorithm and represent it in a notation (a program) that can be followed by a computer.
 These programs are written in **programming languages**.

 **Check your understanding**